XDC-Community/docs/learn/how-to-articles/how-to-create-and-deploy-an-xrc20-token-using-brownie.md

 ## 🔍 Interacting with your contract on the Block Explorer

-With your XDCPay wallet, it is possible to interact with verified Smart Contracts on the [XinFin Network Block Explorer](https://explorer.xinfin.network/).
+With your XDCPay wallet, it is possible to interact with verified smart contracts on the [XinFin Network Block Explorer](https://explorer.xinfin.network/).
 You can read from, write to, or simply read the information tied to your Smart Contract on the blockchain.

-Lets head to the `Contract` tab on the explorer, choose `Write Contract` and click in `Connect to Web3` to connect your XDCPay wallet.
+Head to the `Contract` tab on the explorer, choose `Write Contract` and click in `Connect to Web3` to connect your XDCPay wallet.

 <p align="center">
   <img width=70% src="https://user-images.githubusercontent.com/78161484/190876289-57de5994-809a-4307-b68d-6bb37e3601af.png" alt="Verify 04"/>
 </p>

-Lets try transfering `500 MTK` tokens that we have just created to a new wallet `xdc0431d52fe37f3839895018272dfa3ba189fce07e`.
-Lets fill out the `recipient` field with the new wallet address, and fill out the `amout` field with `500 * 10 ^ 18`.
-Remember that our token have 18 decimals, and when we write numbers with decimals to the blockchain we have to account for the decimals because the Virtual Machine do not understand floating numbers like we humans do:
+Now try transfering `500 MTK` tokens that you have just created to a new wallet `xdc0431d52fe37f3839895018272dfa3ba189fce07e`.
+Fill out the `recipient` field with the new wallet address, and fill out the `amout` field with `500 * 10 ^ 18`.
+Remember that your token has 18 decimals.
+When you write numbers with decimals to the blockchain, you must account for these decimals as the Virtual Machine does not understand floating numbers the way we humans do:

 <p align="center">
   <img width=70% src="https://user-images.githubusercontent.com/78161484/190876402-32e800d4-b456-499d-8255-ba10aa35c0af.png" alt="Verify 05"/>
 </p>

-After clicking in `Write`, we need to confirm the transaction on the XDCPay wallet:
+After clicking on `Write`, you need to confirm the transaction on the XDCPay wallet:

 <p align="center">
   <img src="https://user-images.githubusercontent.com/78161484/190876653-eb8e558b-2b09-4c0f-ad5f-a3d17a54bf30.png" alt="Verify 05"/>
 </p>

-And we can check our successful transaction on the [Block Explorer!](https://explorer.xinfin.network/txs/0xa365a7edea3af9ed22c6dffb2f24987f1941f21dbd4d9bbb13b11022439de96a#overview)
+You can check our successful transaction on the [Block Explorer!](https://explorer.xinfin.network/txs/0xa365a7edea3af9ed22c6dffb2f24987f1941f21dbd4d9bbb13b11022439de96a#overview)

 ---